Why should you know the best oils for eyelashes? it is simple. In life, it’s almost always best to go with the natural option.

 As with other oils, the best Olive Oils are those that go through minimal processing.
 In the Olive Oil world, this is called “extra virgin.”
 When you encounter a lower quality oil that has gone through some form of refinement, it will simply be labeled as “olive oil” or “pure olive oil.”

-It’s also worth noting that exposure to light can remove some of the healthy properties of Olive Oil, so most good brands will use dark bottles or containers.
-One of my favorite brands is Morpheme Remedies Organic Extra Virgin oil (amazon).
+Note that exposure to light can remove some of the healthy properties of Olive Oil, so most good brands will use dark bottles or containers.
+One of my favorite brands is this brand of Extra Virgin oil (amazon).
 Not only does it fit all the criteria for helping maintain healthy lashes, but it also smells delicious!

 Burdock Oil: The underestimated oil

-It is known for being rich in both phytosterols and essential fatty acids and also contains Vitamin A, Vitamin B, Vitamin E, iron, zinc, magnesium, and potassium.
+It is rich in both phytosterols and essential fatty acids and also contains Vitamin A, Vitamin B, Vitamin E, iron, zinc, magnesium, and potassium.
 Essentially, you have everything you need for maintaining healthy hair follicles in one plant.
-It even has anti-bacterial, anti-fungal, and antiseptic properties, and can be used to treat dandruff.
+It even has anti-bacterial, anti-fungal, and antiseptic properties, and is effective to treat dandruff.

-It should be noted that people who are allergic to daisies or chrysanthemums may be more prone to having an allergic reaction to burdock root.
+keep in mind that people who are allergic to daisies or chrysanthemums may be more prone to having an allergic reaction to burdock root.
 In that case, it would be wiser to avoid it.
-Most importantly, pregnant women should also avoid products containing the oil, as there is a lack of research into what specific health impacts its use might have.
+Most importantly, pregnant women should also avoid products containing this oil, as there is a lack of research into what specific health impacts its use might have.

 Choosing the Best Burdock Oil